akeneo/pim-api-docs/content/akeneo-event-platform/best-practices.md

 You could do this in the background or offer reconciliation and syncing options to the user.
 For example, your app's UI could contain a button that triggers a manual reconciliation process by calling the relevant API endpoint and fetching the requested data.

+## Batch your PIM API calls

+You must be prepared to ingest events from the event platform with a significant throughput.
+But you must be gentle on the Akeneo PIM API, and respect the PIM API rate limits.

+- Do not call back the Akeneo PIM API synchronously when you receive an event, always store the event and implement a background process to handle data retrieval asynchronously
+- You'll receive a lot of unitary events.
+Ensure that you're background process is able to make batch calls to the PIM API.
+    - example: you receive 9 product update events in your PubSub Topic, you're background process pull 10 messages every seconds from the PubSub queue, you make 1 API call on the get list of products endpoint instead of 9 unitary calls.

 ::: panel-link Let's see some integration examples !
 [Next](/akeneo-event-platform/integration-examples.html)
 :::